mui/material-ui/docs/src/pages/customization/css-in-js/css-in-js.md

 <p class="description">You can leverage our styling solution, even if you are not using our components.</p>

+> ⚠️ We are working on extracting the styling solution into it's own package: [`@material-ui/styles`](/css-in-js/basics/).
+It's an experimental project (alpha version).
+Hopefully, we will make it the default style implementation for the core components in Material-UI v4.

 Material-UI aims to provide strong foundations for building dynamic UIs.
 For the sake of simplicity, **we expose our styling solution to users**.
 You can use it, but you don't have to.
 This styling solution is [interoperable with](/guides/interoperability/) all the other major solutions.